Home Korean Ingredient Glossary Korean Fermented Salted Shrimp (Saeujeot)

 by Emily

 This post may contain affiliate links.
 Please read my disclosure for details at the bottom of this page.
 As an Amazon Associate, I earn from qualifying purchases on this article about fermented salted shrimp in Korean cooking.
-We hope you enjoy learning about saeujeot!
+I hope you enjoy learning about saeujeot!

 What Is Saeujeot?

-Fermented salted shrimp is a traditional fermented condiment used to make some of South Korea’s most famous dishes, such as kimchi.
+Fermented salted shrimp is a traditional condiment used to make some of South Korea’s most famous dishes, such as kimchi.
 In the Korean language, the word for these shrimp is ‘saeujeot’ or ‘saeu-jeot’ (새우젓).
 The term is a combination of two words: The first being ‘saeu’ (새우), meaning ‘shrimp,’ and the second being ‘jeot’ (젓), meaning ‘salted seafood.’

 Like Korean fish sauce (aekjeot), saeujeot is a type of jeotgal.
 The term ‘jeotgal’ (젓갈) refers to a variety of different salted and preserved seafood used as ingredients in Korean cuisine.
 Examples of preserved seafood include shrimp, oysters, clams, roe, and fish.
 Traditionally, you can have a range of jeotgal which include seafood prepared in large pieces, tiny bites, or pure liquid.